moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 This code defines a function called `main` that will be executed every tick.

 :::note
-ShulkerScript always requires a `main` function to be present in the code.
+ShulkerScript always requires at least one function annotated with `tick`, `load` or `deobfuscate`.
+Otherwise no `.mcfunction` files will be generated.
 :::

 ### Annotations